$U_A(1)$ symmetry restoration at high baryon density: Analytic and numerical calculations

-could be applied to estimate the $U_A(1)$ symmetry breaking in vacuum through the pseudoscalar meson masses and pion decay constant.
+This can be applied to estimate the $U_A(1)$ symmetry breaking in vacuum through the pseudoscalar meson masses and pion decay constant (It should be noted that the susceptibility in the WV formula is for the pure Yang-Mills theory).
 The formula is confirmed by effective methods~\cite{Fukushima:2001hr,Fukushima:2001ut} and lattice QCD calculations~\cite{DelDebbio:2004ns,Durr:2006ky,Cichy:2015jra}.
 In our calculation, the above used parameters leads to $\chi=(191.033 \text{MeV})^4$ which is in good agreement with the lattice result $\chi=(191\pm 5 \text{MeV})^4$ in continuum limit~\cite{DelDebbio:2004ns}.
 However, it is claimed that the WV formula cannot be extended to finite temperature, especially near the QCD critical point~\cite{Horvatic:2007qs,Benic:2011fv}.

-With the known parameters, we now numerically calculate the density and temperature dependence of the two scalar condensates, the result is shown in Fig.\ref{fig2}.
-Controlled by the Fermi surface at zero temperature, the chiral condensate keeps its vacuum value at low density, suddenly jumps down to a very small value at the critical chemical potential $\mu_B^c=0.91$ GeV, and then decreases smoothly.
+With the known parameters, we now numerically calculate the density and temperature dependence of the two scalar condensates, and the result is shown in Fig. \ref{fig2}.
+Governed by the Fermi surface at zero temperature, the chiral condensate retains its vacuum value at low densities and then abruptly drops to a significantly lower value upon reaching the critical chemical potential $\mu_B^c=0.91$ GeV, and then decreases smoothly.
 For the strange condensate, there is also a jump at $\mu_B^c$, but it is still large in the chiral restoration phase.
-With increasing temperature, the jumps for the two condensates gradually disappears, and the chiral phase transition becomes a crossover.
-When the medium is hot enough, the crossover happens at zero baryon density.
+As the temperature increases, the abrupt changes in the two condensates gradually diminish, transitioning the chiral phase from a distinct jump to a crossover.
+In sufficiently hot conditions, this crossover occurs at zero baryon density.